concord-consortium/cc-sharing-lib/README.md

 ## Details ##

-There are only 3 message types defined:
+There are four message types defined:

 1. `SharinatorInit`
+    * Sends data about the session in `sharing-init` format
+1. `SharinitorInitResponse`
     * Sends data about the session in `sharing-init` format
 2. `SharinatorPublish`
     * User intiated request for new data.